Victims of crime and the law

 This Act tightened up the bail regime.

-Now a court may refuse bail to a person charged with a serious offence if it is likely that the person may commit another serious offence while he or she is on bail.
+A court can refuse bail to a person charged with a serious offence if it is likely that the person may commit another serious offence while they are on bail.
 In addition, the Act requires a court to impose consecutive sentences when an offence is committed on bail

 This Act deals with the protection of witnesses, including victims, who may have to give evidence in court.

-It allows witnesses who are in fear or subject to intimidation to give evidence by a live television link:
+It allows witnesses who are in fear or subject to intimidation to give evidence by a live video link.

 This law provides that people are entitled to use reasonable force in defence of people and property if they believe that an intruder has entered their dwelling to commit a criminal act.